mtbspace/workflow/README.md

 # Workflow configuration
-Configuration for Tmux, Zsh, Vim and plugins:
+Configuration for Tmux, Zsh, Vim and plugins for working with javascript and typescript

 ### Debian prerequisite packages
+git

 tmux

 zsh - set as default shell with chsh (use /usr/bin/zsh)